Kiran-Rao/kiran-rao.github.io/docs/unpublished/2022-04-13-zero-downtime-migrations.md

 ## Background

-Let's start by defining a schema for ourselves:
+Let's define an existing schema for ourselves:

 ```sql
 CREATE EXTENSION IF NOT EXISTS "uuid-ossp";